Physics (PHYS)

 Grade Mode: Standard Letter

-This course includes a review of Special Relativity, an introduction to the mathematics of tensor calculus and differential geometry, and such topics from General Relativity as the Schwarzschild solution and black holes, tests of General Relativity, cosmological models, and applications of relativity in the Global Positioning System (GPS).
-Prerequisite: PHYS 3312 with grade of "C" or better.
+This course includes a review of special relativity, an introduction to the mathematics of tensor calculus and differential geometry, and covers such topics from general relativity as the Schwarzschild solution, black holes, tests of general relativity, cosmological models, gravitational waves, and the Einstein equation.
+Prerequisite: PHYS 3312 and PHYS 3320 with a grade of "C" or better.
+Corequisite: PHYS 3311 with a grade of "C" or better.

 Grade Mode: Standard Letter

 This course applies the principles of physics to the study of living organisms.
-An emphasis will be placed on the topics of structure, fluids, diffusion, entropy, stochastic processes, and probabilities, and on scientific modes of thinking including modeling, estimation, and data analysis.
-Prerequisite: PHYS 2425 and PHYS 2435 both with grades of "C" or better.
+An emphasis will be placed on the topics of structure, fluids, diffusion, entropy, probabilities, and stochastic processes, as well as on scientific modes of thinking, including modeling, estimation, and data analysis.
+Prerequisite: PHYS 3320 and PHYS 2230 and PHYS 2335 and PHYS 2135 all with grades of "C" or better.

 Grade Mode: Standard Letter